Team-Resourceful/ResourcefulBeesDocs/docs/extra_stuff/valid_apiary_tag.md

 ## **Valid Apiary Tag**
 ***
-This is the default Valid Apiary Tag provided by the mod.
+This is the default `valid_apiary` tag provided by the mod.
 Any discrepancies should be considered as pack developer changes.
-Changes can be made using any normal data pack.
+Changes can be made using data packs.

 ```json
 {